Table of Contents

 Home remedies for musculoskeletal disorders

-Some of the natural remedies used for inflammations can also help treat musculoskeletal disorders.
+Some of the natural remedies used for inflammations can also help treat musculoskeletal disabilities.
 Many of those herbs are available in our kitchen.
 Let’s go through a few of them here.

 Turmeric: Turmeric was utilized by our forefathers to alleviate inflammation.
 It functions as a natural anti-inflammatory agent due to its high antioxidant capabilities.
 Turmeric contains curcumin, which has anti-cancer properties and can also be used to treat arthritis.
 Turmeric taken with food on a daily basis can help protect us from musculoskeletal diseases caused by inflammation.